Automated Market Making and Loss-Versus-Rebalancing: Loss-Versus-Rebalancing

-\textbf{\textsf{Trading Strategies.}} A trading strategy is a process $(x_t,y_t)$ defining holdings in the risky asset and num\'eraire at each time $t$.
+We first define general trading strategies.
+A trading strategy is a process $(x_{t},y_{t})$ defining holdings in the risky asset and num\'eraire at each time $t$.
 For a trading strategy to be \emph{admissible}, we require that it be adapted, predictable, and satisfy

 We further restrict admissible trading strategies to be \emph{self-financing}, i.e., to satisfy